~by Texas Homesteader~

 The resulting pear preserves this second time were a lighter color.
 Maybe because I didn’t simmer the pears as long, although I really love the golden color of the first batch too.
 Both were absolutely delicious!

-Virginia warned me not to try to make more than a double batch at a time so I heeded her advice and made two double batches.
+Virginia warned me not to try to make more than a double batch at a time so I heeded her advice and always make double batches.
 Each of the double-batches I made yielded 6 half-pints.

-So without further adieu here’s the single-batch recipe & Virginia’s instructions
+So without further adieu here’s the single-batch recipe as Virginia gave to me along with her instructions

-(I have included a few of my own notes below in italics)
+(I have included a few of my own notes in italics)

 SINGLE-BATCH PEAR PRESERVES RECIPE